-Aktivitet: Udgivelse af peer-review og redaktionelt arbejde - typer › Redaktør af tidsskrift › Forskning
+Aktivitet: Peer-review/fagfællebedømmelse og redaktionelt arbejde › Redaktør af tidsskrift › Forskning

 This issue of Kosmorama focuses on production design.
 A film without design would be a film with no images.
 Every work of visual fiction relies on the representation of design artifacts; costumes, props, furniture and sets are arranged in real or simulated architectural spaces.
 Design tools are used in planning shots and in creating computer generated imagery, even for documentary films.
 In animation films, design becomes the image and thus all you see is design.
 01 Bill Murray at set in Wes Andersons The Life Aquatic with Steven Zissoun (2004) Production Design: Mark Friedberg.
 Design elements in film images exist to create a believable world in which action and art can unfold.
 Sometimes the task is to create a realistic depiction of the world as we know it.
 At other times, the designer invents original visual universes and story worlds where our eyes meet spaces and imagery that we have never seen before.
 Production design can take on many shapes and forms.
 In this special issue of Kosmorama we foreground production design rather than leaving it in its more traditional background position through a series of articles and essays on the subject.